bmc/scalasti/index.md

 classes, you can register a listener that will be notified of various types of processing errors via callbacks.

-Because Scalasti now returns results as `Try` objects, when a failure could occur, this listener interface isn't necesary.
+Because Scalasti now returns results as `Try` objects when a failure could occur, this listener interface isn't necessary.
 And, besides, it's not exactly idiomatic Scala.

-Under the covers, Scalasti now registers its own listeners that throw exceptions on errors; Scalasti then catches any such exceptions and returns them in a `Failure` object.
-This approach is much cleaner and much more functional.
+Under the covers, Scalasti now registers its own listeners that throw exceptions on errors; Scalasti then catches any thrown exception and returns it in a `Failure` object.
+This approach is cleaner, more functional, and more idiomatic.

 ## API Documentation